Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 - Soap and other cleaning liquids: A must-have for your window cleaning business.
 Figure out what cleaning supplies and in what quantities you need for each job.

-- Tools and equipment: Squeegees, extension poles, ladders, buckets, sprayers, and gloves are just a few key pieces of equipment you need.
-If you don’t yet have these supplies, you need to factor in the cost to rent or buy them into your final price.
+- Tools and equipment: Squeegees, extension poles, ladders, buckets, sprayers, and gloves are just a few key pieces.
+If you don’t yet have these supplies, you need to factor in the cost of renting or buying them into your final price.

 READ MORE: 13 best window cleaning tools for window washing professionals